ToniWonKanobi/theoveranalyzed.net/posts/2015/3/31/macbookless.md

 Going without a MacBook meant going without a keyboard.
 But more important than that: going MacBookless meant going without OS X. And that hurts even *more* than the lack of an integrated keyboard.

 Consider this post.
 I made reference to Federico Viticci and his iPad usage.
-When I am on OS X, I simply `Command + Tab` back to Safari, and then do a quick DuckDuckGo search for `site:macstories.net ipad`.
+When I am on OS X, I simply `Command + Tab` back to Safari, and then do a quick DuckDuckGo search for [`site:macstories.net ipad`][ddg].
 After finding the relevant source to support my reference, I copy it to the keyboard, and then `Command + Tab` back into [MultiMarkdown Composer][apple], or [Byword][apple 2] previously.
 Next, I would then use a hotkey for a [service][brettterpstra] by Brett Terpstra to insert the clipboard link into my text.
 I can do almost all of that on the keyboard.
 I use the trackpad to highlight the search field in the Safari window, but besides that, I can use hotkeys and other keystrokes.

 On iOS, it is *much* more difficult than that.
 Now, admittedly, I do not use [Editorial][apple 3] like [Viticci][macstories 2], nor some other workflow aggregation app such as [Workflow][apple 4] or [Drafts][apple 5].